Skip to content

 print(f"Output: {result.text}") # (4)!

-1. Create and start a container for code execution
+1. Create and start a code execution container

-2. Create and connect to an IPython kernel
+2. Create an IPython kernel in the container

 3. Execute Python code and await the result

-Instead of letting the ExecutionContainer context manager handle the lifecycle of the container, you can also manually manage the container lifecycle.
+Instead of using the ExecutionContainer context manager for lifecycle management, you can also manually run and kill a container.

 async with ExecutionContainer() as container: